I need “garbage bags”...

 Results for “trash sacks” – that’s what I really meant!

-Synonyms are alternative search terms that shoppers can use to find the same results.
-Usually these terms have a similar meaning for shoppers and can be used interchangeably.
+Synonyms are alternative search terms that shoppers can use to obtain the same results in your commerce store.
+Usually, these terms have a similar meaning for shoppers and can be used interchangeably.
 For example, “billfold” might be a synonym for “wallet”.

 Types of synonyms